dclements/riak-java-crdt/README.md

 Future Work
 ===========
-* Factories.
 * Tools for specifically working with Riak.
 * More basic types (e.g., ORSets).
 * Derived types for collecting more specific types of information (e.g., statistics).
 * Better [Jackson](http://jackson.codehaus.org) use and integration.